benrudolph/bitbybit/source/_posts/2016-04-03-london-2012-highbar-ef.markdown

 ### Breaking down a routine

 A gymnastics routine is made up of 10 skills.
-The goal is to compete your hardest 10 skills with the least amount of execution.
-There are many ways to get a deduction, including bending your legs, flexing your toes, or worst, falling off the equipment.
+The goal is to compete your hardest 10 skills with the least amount of deduction.
+There are many ways to get a deduction, including bending your legs, flexing your toes, or worse, falling off the equipment.
 Falling off is damning since it deducts a full point off your score.
-Your start value is made up of two scores: one for execution, or "how cleanly you did your routine", and the other is for difficult "how hard was your routine".
+Your start value is made up of two scores: one for execution, or "how cleanly you did your routine", and the other is for difficult, or "how hard was your routine".
 Those two scores make up your final score.

 An example of a fall:
 <p><iframe src="//giphy.com/embed/5UEcKbDJlFULm" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>